Skip to main content

 • Patients can receive NUVAXOVID as their yearly updated COVID-19 shot, regardless of the previous COVID-19 vaccine brand they received1

-Most frequent solicited adverse reactions after booster dose in adults aged 18-64 who received a NUVAXOVID primary series1
+Most frequent solicited adverse reactions after booster dose in adults aged 18-64 who received a NUVAXOVID primary series3

 See adverse reaction grade definitions

-Most frequent solicited adverse reactions after booster dose in adults aged 65+ who received a NUVAXOVID primary series1
+Most frequent solicited adverse reactions after booster dose in adults aged 65+ who received a NUVAXOVID primary series3

 The analysis included 9,817 participants 18 through 64 years and 1,630 participants ≥ 65 years who received the booster dose and completed at least one day of the vaccination reactogenicity diary, reported an unsolicited adverse event that was mapped to a reactogenicity term within 7 days of the dose, reported a symptom in the Daily Illness Symptoms Diary that was mapped to a reactogenicity term within 7 days of the dose, or reported a temperature in the Daily Illness Symptoms Diary within 7 days of the dose.
 Seven days included day of vaccination and the subsequent 6 days.
 Solicited reactogenicity events and use of antipyretic or pain medication were collected by the participant in the electronic diary (eDiary).1

-2-Dose Primary Series: NUVAXOVID has a well established tolerability profile in patients aged 18-641,4
+2-Dose Primary Series: NUVAXOVID has a well-established tolerability profile in patients aged 18-641,2

-• With NUVAXOVID, ~84% of patients did not have their daily activities prevented by fatigue1
+• With NUVAXOVID, ~84% of patients did not experience fatigue that would prevent daily activities, according to FDA grading3,4

-• For each of the other adverse reactions, ~94% of patients reported no higher than Grade 2 severity (see table below)1
+• For each of the other adverse reactions, ~94% of patients reported no higher than Grade 2 severity3

-• Less than 0.1% of patients experienced higher severity (Grade 4) reactions for each of the most frequent solicited adverse reactions1
+• Less than 0.1% of patients experienced higher severity (Grade 4) reactions for each of the most frequent solicited adverse reactions3

 The analysis included 16,041 (Dose 1) and 16,106 (Dose 2) participants in the Novavax COVID-19 Vaccine, Adjuvanted (Original monovalent) group and 7,968 (Dose 1) and 7,859 (Dose 2) participants in the placebo group who received at least one dose and completed at least one day of the vaccination reactogenicity diary, reported an unsolicited adverse event that was mapped to a reactogenicity term within 7 days of the dose, reported a symptom in the Daily Illness Symptoms Diary that was mapped to a reactogenicity term within 7 days of the dose, or reported a temperature in the Daily Illness Symptoms Diary within 7 days of the dose.
 Seven days included day of vaccination and the subsequent 6 days.
 Solicited reactogenicity events and use of antipyretic or pain medication were collected by the participant in the electronic diary (eDiary).1

-• For each of the other adverse reactions, ~98% of patients reported no higher than Grade 2 severity (see table below)1
+• For each of the other adverse reactions, ~90% of patients reported no higher than Grade 2 severity3

-• Less than 0.1% of patients experienced higher severity (Grade 4) reactions for each of the most frequent solicited adverse reactions1
+• Less than 0.1% of patients experienced higher severity (Grade 4) reactions for each of the most frequent solicited adverse reactions3

 The analysis included 2,293 (Dose 1) and 2,217 (Dose 2) participants in the Novavax COVID-19 Vaccine, Adjuvanted (Original monovalent) group and 1,138 (Dose 1) and 1,057 (Dose 2) participants in the placebo group who received at least one dose and completed at least one day of the vaccination reactogenicity diary, reported an unsolicited adverse event that was mapped to a reactogenicity term within 7 days of the dose, reported a symptom in the Daily Illness Symptoms Diary that was mapped to a reactogenicity term within 7 days of the dose, or reported a temperature in the Daily Illness Symptoms Diary within 7 days of the dose.
 Seven days included day of vaccination and the subsequent 6 days.
 Solicited reactogenicity events and use of antipyretic or pain medication were collected by the participant in the electronic diary (eDiary).1